sean-purcell/gbjit/README.md

 - PC maps to r13w
 - The cycle count is stored in r14
 - The address of the memory object is stored in r15

+### Execution model
+Each 256-byte page of instructions is compiled separately, and has an entry and exit routine.